Prisons in Turkey: History

-Between 1980 to 2000
+Between 1980 and 2000

 On 12 September 1980 the military seized power in Turkey and the five generals (General Staff) announced martial law in all of the then existing 67 provinces.
 Members of armed and unarmed left and right organizations that had been engaged in bitter fighting were charged at military courts and in some places held in military prisons.
-The military prison Mamak in Ankara, Metris Prison (in Istanbul) and the prison in Diyarbakır (often called dungeon) gained notoriety.
+The military prison of Mamak, in Ankara, Metris Prison (in Istanbul) and Diyarbakır Prison (often called the hell of Diyarbakır) gained notoriety.

 Because of the large number of prisoners new prisons were built.
 In a report of November 1988, Amnesty International said that the number of prisons had increased to 644 and their capacity had been raised from 55,000 to more than 80,000.
-Since 1986 relatives of prisoners organized in the Human Rights Association (HRA) or in groups in solidarity with certain prisoners such as TAYAD).
-With their help the prisoners tried to make their demands for improved prison conditions for which they frequently went on hunger strike (often also called death fast) public.
+Since 1986 relatives of prisoners organized in the Human Rights Association (HRA) or in groups in solidarity with certain prisoners such as TAYAD.
+With their help the prisoners tried to make their demands for improved prison conditions for which they frequently went on hunger strikes.

 In April 1991 Law 3713 on Fighting Terrorism (called Anti-Terror-Law, ATL) was passed.
 Article 16 provided that all prisoners charged under this law had to be held in high security prisons.

 Since 2000

 In 1996 the political prisoners succeeded in their objection to be transferred to the first high security prison in Eskişehir (it was called "special type prison").
-Their death fast resulted in the death of 12 prisoners.
+Their hunger strike resulted in the death of 12 prisoners.
 In 2000 a similar action against the high security prisons (now called F-type Prisons) was not successful, although the death toll was much higher.
 There are currently 13 F-type prisons (14, if the prison on İmralı Island is added) and two D-type prisons (also high security prisons).
 The prison population statistics show an immense rise from the year 2000 through 2016.
 In 2000, the combined number of imprisoned individuals was 49,512.
 In the year 2016, that number has increased to 200,339.
 On this date, the rate of incarceration was 285 prisoners per 100,000 Turkish residents.
 In November 2018, the total incarceration rate increased to 260,000 people.
 This number incorporates pre-trial convicts.
-The prison population rate is 318, this number is per 100,000 of the national population.
+The prison population rate is 318 people per 100,000 of the national population.
 An estimated national population of November 2018 is 81.68 million.
 The maximum space of the prison system is 220,000 possible detainees as of November 2018.
-As of November 2018, the occupancy level is at 118.2%.18.2% over capacity.
+As of November 2018, the occupancy level is at 118.2%, 18.2% over capacity.